datanoise/mongo.cr/README.md

 # Requirements

-- Crystal language version 0.20 and higher.
+- Crystal language version 0.32 and higher.
-- libmongoc version >= 1.1.15
+- libmongoc *(recommended versions: >= 1.15.3)*
-- libbson verion >= 1.1.15
+- libbson

 On Mac OSX use `homebrew` to install the required libraries: